n3dst4/gumshoe-fvtt/README.md

 * **Visual Theme** We ship with a handful of visual themes to support our built-in systems.
 You can pick whichever one you like.
 * **Compendium packs for new PCs** This is a really important one.
 This selects what abilities will be automatically added to newly-created characters.
 Select the compendium you created for your custom abilities and **UNSELECT** everything else.
 You *could* leave multiple packs selected but you probably don't want to.
 * **Investigative Ability Categories** These are just the headings that investigative abilities can appear under.
 It's worth noting that any ability can define its own category, so this setting is mainly for convenience when you're setting up new abilities/
 * **General Ability Categories** Like above, but for General abilities.
-Many GUMSHOE games only have one category for General abilities, called "General".
+Many games only have one category for General abilities, called "General".
 * **Combat Abilities** This is a list of the abilities (by name) which can be used to make attacks in combat.
 * **Short notes fields** A list of all the "small" text fields on the character sheet, after **Name** and **Occupation**.
 This is for short bits of text like "Drive" and "Previous Patron".
 * **Long notes fields** A list of all the long text areas on the character sheet, like "Notes", "Background", "Contacts" etc.

 Now you can create the abilities you need as items in the **Items directory**, and then add them to your compendium pack.

-* **Pool** and **Rating** should be clear if you're familiar with GUMSHOE.
+* **Pool** and **Rating** should be clear if you're familiar with investigative game systems like this.
 Set the rating of you want characters to automatically start with a certain amount in that ability.
 Set the pool to match if you like, so they don't start out with an empty pool.

 Click the cog to see all the other config for an ability: